 Step 1: Set the authentication method of the web application to claims

 $WebApp = Get-SPWebApplication -identity https://Your-webapp-url $WebApp.UseClaimsAuthentication = $true $WebApp.Update()

 Step 2: Migrate users from classic mode to claims

 This converts all user accounts to claims format.
 Do an IISReset, and all should be OK now!

 How about the web application policies and Object Cache Accounts?

 Don’t forget to re-add users granted permission via web application user policies.
 Here is how to Configuring Web Application User Policy in SharePoint 2013 / 2016.
 Often, This applies to SPSuperUser and SPSuperReader accounts!
 Follow this article to grant permission to SharePoint 2013 cache accounts: Configure SharePoint 2013 Object Cache Super User, Super Reader Accounts.

 Your new master page could be a culprit in some cases.
 Try changing to the default master page once.
-In another case, I ended up adding “NT AUTHORITY\authenticated users” with read access at web application policy.
-This TechNet article describes in detail on converting classic mode authentication to claims: https://technet.microsoft.com/en-us/library/gg251985.aspx
+In another case, I ended up adding “NT AUTHORITY\authenticated users” with read access at the web application policy.
+This TechNet article describes in detail converting classic mode authentication to claims: https://technet.microsoft.com/en-us/library/gg251985.aspx